melktr/MCA-2022/README.md

 ### &#10238; TASK 1: Analysing and Extracting Meaning from Audio

-For this week's task I used the same tracks from week 8 tasks.
-Below are the screenshots of the transformations (Spectrogram, Mel Frequency Cepstral Coefficient and Chromagram) we had to do in Sonic Visualiser.
+I reused the songs from the week 8 assignments for this week's task.
+The adjustments we had to do in Sonic Visualiser (Spectrogram, Mel Frequency Cepstral Coefficient, and Chromagram) are shown in the screenshots below.

 *** SIX CHANSONS FOR PIANO : Spectrogram, Mel Frequency Cepstral Coefficient and Chromagram ***
 ![six chansons for piano spectogram](https://user-images.githubusercontent.com/113994055/204535749-faacec88-47f9-4a5b-901a-25dcc5f98295.png)